The IPCC and the challenge of ex post policy evaluation: Four cases

 Climate policy research has a long tradition of \textit{ex ante} analysis, in which a hypothetical future with a proposed policy intervention is compared to a future without.
 This is a key part of decision making.
 In the early days of climate policy research, it was the only analysis feasible: There were no actual climate policies to study.

-This changed in 1991 when Finland adopted a carbon tax.
+This changed in 1990 when Poland and Finland adopted a carbon tax.
 Data arrive with a delay and it takes some time to write and publish a paper, but economists are creatures of habit.
 The first \textit{ex post} analysis of a carbon tax appeared 20 years after the first tax \citep{Lin2011}, the first analysis of a non-tax policy a year later \citep{Leahy2012}, and the first model calibration to climate policy data two years after that \citep{Tol2014En}.
 The IPCC can perhaps be forgiven for ignoring this nascent literature in AR5\textemdash parameters had been set before the first \textit{ex post} papers were published.
-The IPCC again essentially ignored this literature in AR6 but as more and more prominent papers had been published, there is no excuse.
+In AR6, the IPCC used empirical evidence when discussing the efficacy of policy instruments and international negotiations \citep{Dubash2022IPCC, Patt2022IPCC}, but essentially ignored the econometric literature on the costs of greenhouse gas emission reduction \citep{Riahi2022IPCC}.
+As more and more prominent papers had been published, there is no excuse for this omission.

-The IPCC's reluctance to assess the \textit{ex post} policy evaluation literature may be explained by looking at some of these papers. \citet{XING2021} find that 70\% of households who bought a subsidized electric vehicle would have bought one without the subsidy, \citet{Leahy2012} that 55\% of households did not need a subsidy to buy a biomass boiler. \citet{Fowlie2018} demonstrate that an energy efficiency programme destroyed value. \citet{Lin2011} show that a carbon tax reduced emissions in Finland, but not in Denmark, the Netherlands, Norway, and Sweden. \citet{Sen2018}, \citet{Andersson2019}, \citet{Best2020} and \citet{Metcalf2020} do find statistically significant emission reduction from carbon pricing, but do not control for carbon leakage. \citet{Aichele2015} conclude that all emission reductions under the Kyoto Protocol were offset by an increase in emissions elsewhere, \citet{Fell2018} the same for RGGI, and \citet{Koch2019} for the EU ETS.
+The IPCC's reluctance to assess the \textit{ex post} policy evaluation literature may be explained by looking at some of these papers. \citet{XING2021} find that 70\% of households who bought a subsidized electric vehicle would have bought one without the subsidy, \citet{Leahy2012} that 55\% of households did not need a subsidy to buy a biomass boiler. \citet{Fowlie2018} demonstrate that an energy efficiency programme destroyed value. \citet{Lin2011} show that a carbon tax reduced emissions in Finland, but not in Denmark, the Netherlands, Norway, and Sweden. \citet{Rafaty2020} does not find a significant effect either.
+However, \citet{Sen2018}, \citet{Andersson2019}, \citet{Best2020} and \citet{Metcalf2020} do find statistically significant emission reduction from carbon pricing, but did not control for carbon leakage\textemdash \citet{Aichele2015} conclude that all emission reductions under the Kyoto Protocol were offset by an increase in emissions elsewhere, \citet{Fell2018} the same for RGGI, and \citet{Koch2019} for the EU ETS\textemdash and may not have properly controlled for economic growth\textemdash \citet{Bel2015} find that lacklustre economic growth rather than climate policy accounts for the drop in carbon dioxide emissions in the EU.\footnote{None of these papers were used in the Sixth Assessment Report of Working Group III of the IPCC to validate ex-ante cost estimates \citep{IPCCWG32022}.
+However, Chapter 13 on policy instruments notes that ``[n]umerous assessments of specific policies, especially the EU ETS and the British Columbia carbon tax, conclude that most have reduced emissions'', claiming that the evidence is ``robust'' and the agreement ``high'' \citep{Dubash2022IPCC}.}